What Is DataSHIELD?

 Latest DataSHIELD News

-DataSHIELD Conference (Online) has been announced and is taking place on 10-11 November 2021 - see below for details (abstract submissions will open shortly)
+DataSHIELD Conference (Online) has been announced and is taking place on 10-11 November 2021 - see below for details.
+Abstract submissions are now open on the Events page.

 DataSHIELD Conference (Online) 10-11 November 2021

 The DataSHIELD Advisory Board are organising a two day conference to be held on 10-11 November 2021.
 This will look to the past, present and future of DataSHIELD and the community, showcasing achievements from the first ten years, highlighting scientific advances that privacy protected distributed analysis has helped facilitate, and providing tasters of new community developments, functionality, and applications,

 The agenda will include a mix of talks and demonstrations, and discussion sessions to facilitate DataSHIELD community-led solutions to a range of development and application challenges.

 - those unfamiliar with DataSHIELD, or who have a potential new use-case and wish to find out more

 - current DataSHIELD users - including researchers and developers

 - those developing new statistical methodology, functionality or infrastructure for DataSHIELD.

 We are accepting abstract submissions for short talks relating to scientific advances that have been facilitated using DataSHIELD, with prizes available for the best presentations by Early Career Researchers.
 In particular, we are looking for examples of how disseminated analysis has been used to facilitate other scientific progress; presentations may therefore relate to scientific advances in any field.

 We also welcome proposals for demonstrations or discussion sessions on any topic related to DataSHIELD technical & methodological development, usecases or ethico-legal-social issues.
 In order to compile an agenda relevant for the DataSHIELD contributor community, the abstract deadline is Thursday 30 September 2021.